When to visit the vet?

 Prognosis and follow-up care

-The prognosis for cats with acute lymphoblastic leukemia is generally guarded to poor, as the disease is aggressive and treatment is often only partially successful.
+The prognosis for cats with acute lymphoblastic leukemia is generally guarded to poor, as the disease is aggressive and treatment is often only moderately successful.
 Life expectancy can vary greatly, depending on factors such as the cat’s general health, response to therapy, and the presence of comorbidities.

 Prevention